data-science-on-aws/data-science-on-aws/README.md

 # Agenda
 ![Workshop Agenda](img/outline.png)

-This workshop creates an ephemeral AWS acccount for you to use only for this workshop.

-_This ephmeral account is not accessible after the workshop._

 # Instructions for the Day of the Workshop

+_This workshop creates an ephemeral AWS acccount for you to use only for this workshop.
+This ephemeral account is not accessible after the workshop, however you can clone this repo and reproduce in your own AWS Account._

 ## 1. Logout of All AWS Consoles Across All Browser Tabs
 If you don't logout, the following instructions will not work properly.